-What is an agreement?
+What is an Agreement?

 Six Steps on How to Write an Effective Agreement

-An agreement form is vital especially on your wide-range transactions and operations such as lease, apartment, loan, and even setting regulations and boundaries to your roommate, tenant, or consultant for it makes your agreement valid and secure.
+An agreement form is vital especially on your wide-range transactions and operations such as lease, apartment, loan, and even setting regulations and boundaries to your roommate, tenant, or consultant for it makes your simple agreement valid and secure.
 To help you accomplish your complicated task, we'll show you six easy steps on how you can create an effective agreement form.

 1. Determine the Purpose

 The initial move in creating an agreement is to have a clear purpose.
 A study of Roxenhall and Ghauri shows that the first reason why agreements are drawn up is that agreements are utilized to help private partnership purposes by sending data to the accepting party.
-The purpose is the objectives of two or more parties to enter in an agreement with one another.
+The purpose is that the objectives of two parties or more to enter in an agreement with one another.
 For instance, a tenant and landlord intend to acquire a legal partnership and relationship as well, so they sign an agreement.